The Last Showgirl and the Reintroduction of Pamela Anderson

 This is the brilliance in the screenplay from Kate Gersten which was inspired by her time observing the showgirls of Jubilee!, the “last standing tits and feathers show,” as she described it during the TIFF Q&A.

 From there, Gersten imagined Shelley, a woman who has been with the production Le Razzle Dazzle for upwards of 30 years, prancing onstage nightly in wings and rhinestones.
-Shelley loves her job, acting as a den mother to some of the younger dancers ( Shipka and Song).
+Shelley loves her job, acting as a den mother to some of the younger dancers (Shipka and Song).
 But despite her best efforts, it is clear she is of another generation than her stage counterparts.
 Shelley is stuck in the past and holds onto the idea of what Le Razzle Dazzle once was: a phenomenon where the showgirls were celebrated and flown around the world.
 Now, it’s closing to be replaced by a “dirty circus,” and, in the last weeks of its run, Shelley finds herself adrift and grappling with her life, trying to sort her relationships and figure out her next steps as an unemployed showgirl in her 50s.
 Her superficial relationships with show producer Eddie (Dave Bautista), fellow showgirl/show-daughters Marianne (Brenda Song) and Jodie (Kiernan Shipka) strain under the weight of Shelley’s anxieties, and with her daughter (Billie Lourd) estranged from her, she leans on Annette (Jamie Lee Curtis), another woman ageing out of her career as a Vegas cocktail waitress.

 As the credits roll, The Last Showgirl leaves viewers with a lingering sense of introspection.
 The Last Showgirl is a melancholic yet vibrant ode to the nameless heroes of Las Vegas entertainment.
-In Shelley’s final bow, we see the enduring spirit of those who dared to dream, but maybe even more importantly, we see the end of an era.
+In Shelley’s final bow, we see the spirit of those who dared to dream, but maybe even more importantly, we see the end of an era.